sergeynordicresults/sergeynordicresults.github.io/psilocybin.md

-But one interesting thought i indeed had:
+But one interesting thought I indeed had:

-1. it's it possible to suffer indefinitely in our universe? (now, we know that the universe will end, check [my post about universe](https://srghma.github.io/universe)!!, so ♾️ not possible?).
+1. is it possible to suffer indefinitely in our universe? (now, we know that the universe will end, check [my post about universe](https://srghma.github.io/universe)!!, so ♾️ not possible?).
 1. to create a brain, put it to the machine of suffering, send it to the space with near light velocity, so that no good human could catch it and disable suffering
-1. what is the maximum of the suffering? `Suffering Force` = `Suffering Time` <sub>(till the end of universe?)</sub> * `Suffering Power` <sub>(neutral networks become accustomed to pain OR it's possible to make it novel all the time?)</sub>
+1. what is the maximum of the suffering? `Suffering Force` = `Suffering Time` <sub>(until the end of the universe?)</sub> * `Suffering Power` <sub>(neutral networks become accustomed to pain OR is it possible to make pain feel novel all the time?)</sub>

 # psylocybin